crate/cratedb-guide/docs/integrate/airflow/data-retention-hot-cold.md

 INSERT INTO doc.raw_metrics (variable, timestamp, value, quality) VALUES ('water-flow', NOW() - '5 months'::INTERVAL, 12, 1);
 ```

-The `INSERT` implicitly creates a new partition with six shards.
+The `INSERT` implicitly creates a new partition with the table’s configured number of shards.
 Because `cratedb01` and `cratedb02` are hot nodes, CrateDB allocates shards only on those nodes, not on `cratedb03` (cold).
 Verify this in the Admin UI under “Shards”:

 ![CrateDB Admin UI “Shards” view showing primary and replica shards evenly distributed across hot nodes; no shards on the cold node](https://us1.discourse-cdn.com/flex020/uploads/crate/original/1X/ade3bbd61b56a642ee2493f2dca63a60cba7de1b.png){height=320px}